-It’s normal to have bleeding and discharge, called lochia, for a few weeks after you give birth, says G. Thomas Ruiz, MD, lead ob-gyn at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
-That’s where maxi pads come in—and yes, it’s best to stick to pads and avoid using tampons during the postpartum period.
+Regardless of whether you delivered vaginally or via c-section, it’s normal to have bleeding and discharge, called lochia, for a few weeks after you give birth, says G. Thomas Ruiz, MD, lead ob-gyn at MemorialCare Orange Coast Medical Center in Fountain Valley, California.
+That’s where maxi pads come in—and yes, you’ll need to stick to pads and avoid using tampons during the postpartum period.
 That’s because the lochia your body is discharging contains bacteria, Ruiz explains, and if you block it with a tampon or menstrual cup, it could push bacteria back up into your uterus and cause an infection.
 “You want everything to flow out,” he says.
 And, he adds, if you had a vaginal delivery, your vagina needs time to heal.

 Bleeding in the days and weeks after childbirth can be heavy at times.
 “It’s highly likely that you’ll bleed through your underwear at least once during the postpartum period,” says Michaela Ward, APRN-CNM, a midwife at the Ohio State University Wexner Medical Center.
 That’s why she recommends getting disposable underwear or at least a few pairs you’re okay throwing out if they get stained.
 You’ll receive some stretchy, disposable mesh underwear in the hospital, and many women take a free stash of those home.
 If you find those to be a little too flimsy, some brands are now making absorbent “period panties” and even underwear specifically designed for postpartum moms.